collective/Products.EasyNewsletter/README.rst

 Compatibility
 -------------

-EasyNewsletter versions >= 4.x are Plone 5.1 only.
+EasyNewsletter versions >= 4.x Plone 5.1 only, they are using DX but still have Archetypes dependencies for migration.
+EasyNewsletter versions >= 5.x are Plone 5.2 and above only, they are free of Archetypes and support Python 3.
 For Plone versions < 5.1, use the 3.x branch and releases of EasyNewsletter!

 Features
 ========

-* Plain text and HTML newsletters (including images),
+* Plain text and HTML newsletters (including images)

-* manual written newsletters/mailings,
+* manual written newsletters/mailings

 * automatic Plonish newsletters/mailings: Utilize Plone's Collections to collect content)

 * send out daily/weekly/monthly issues automatically,
   based on collections (by cron or clock-server)

-* flexible templates to generate newsletter content
+* flexible templates for Collections, to generate newsletter content

 * TTW customizable output template to generate HTML newsletters

 * personalized emails

-* synchronous/ asynchronous send out (also test emails),

-* subscribing/ unsubscribing,
+* subscribing/ unsubscribing

 * import/export subscribers via CSV

-* use Plone Members/Groups as receivers (works also with Membrane),
+* use Plone Members/Groups as receivers (works also with Membrane)

+* external subscriber filtering/manipulation with plugins (filter out or add more subscribers)

+* synchronous/ asynchronous send out [currently not reimplemented, if you need this, you have to wait for future versions or fund the work on this feature]

 * external

-  * subscriber sources (configured through a Zope utility),
+  * subscriber sources (configured through a Zope utility) [currently not reimplemented]
-  * delivery services (other than Plone MailHost),
+  * delivery services (other than Plone MailHost) [currently not reimplemented]

-* external subscriber filtering/manipulation with plugins (filter out or add more subscribers)

 Requirements
 ============

 * Plone 5.1 (tested)
-* Dexterity

-Optional:

-* ``collective.taskqueue`` for asynchronous send out.
-  Use either ``Products.EasyNewsletter[taskqueue]`` or ``Products.EasyNewsletter[taskqueue_redis]`` extra.
-  Configure a named task queue ``Products.EasyNewsletter.queue``.
-  Read carefully the documentation of ``collective.taskqueue``.
-* ``collective.zamqp`` for asynchronous send out.
+* Dexterity (Archetypes for migration)
-  Configure a queue named ``Products.EasyNewsletter.queue`` (DEPRECATED).
-* For asynchronous send out use the one or the other, both together will crash Plone.
-  ``collective.taskqueue`` is recommended unless you know why you want to use AMQP.

 Installation